LucaPennella/Explainable_Ponzi_Schemes_Detection/README.md

 ## Repository Structure

+- `dataset/`
+  Contains cleaned datasets, extracted bytecodes, contract addresses, and feature files.

+- `data/`
-├── dataset/ → Cleaned datasets, bytecodes, contract addresses, and feature files ├── data/ → Scripts and Jupyter notebooks for training, evaluation, and XAI ├── miscellaneous/ → Misclassified contract lists, manual annotations, utility queries ├── old_scripts/ → Legacy scripts from early project stages (kept for reference)
+  Scripts and Jupyter notebooks for model training, evaluation, and XAI analysis.

+- `miscellaneous/`
+  Includes lists of misclassified contracts, manual inspection notes, and queries used for validation.

+- `old_scripts/`
+  Legacy scripts from early development stages (kept for reference and transparency).
 ---

 ## Dataset Highlights